-- You will be on crutches for comfort, but able to put weight on the involved leg as tolerated. - You may discontinue the use of your crutches as you feel comfortable. - Ice the area several times per day for 20 minutes at a time (minimum of 20 minutes between sessions.) - Use the ace wrap for compression until the swelling has resolved, usually 1-2 weeks. - You should be able to return to work/school as soon as you feel comfortable, likely 3-5 days. - Do not get the incisions wet until your post-op visit.
-Cover with waterproof bandages for bathing. - You should wear your brace, locked in extension, at all times, removing only to shower or do physical therapy.
+- You will be in a sling for 1-2 weeks following surgery.
+Wear at all times, except when bathing and doing physical therapy. - Ice the area several times per day for 20 minutes at a time (minimum of 20 minutes between sessions). - You should be able to return to work/school as soon as you feel comfortable, likely 2-5 days. - The dressings may be removed the day after surgery for bathing.
+If you are attending therapy the day after surgery, the therapist will remove the dressings for you, otherwise, you will be instructed how to manage this. - Do not get the incisions wet until your post-op visit.
+Cover with waterproof bandages when bathing.